matzapata/zokrates-airdrop/README.md

 ## Commands

 - `make compile` -> Compiles circuits and contracts
-- `make compile-circuits` -> Compile circuits
+- `make compile-circuits` -> Compile circuits and generate fixture for tests
 - `make compile-contracts` -> Compile contracts
 - `make tests` -> runs tests
-- `make proof` -> Takes `contracts/input.json` to create a proof for the circuit

 ## Details

 Circuits in `contracts/circuits`.
-Tests use `zokrates-js` to compile on the fly the circuits and create dynamic proofs leveraging fixtures.
+Script in `scripts/compile-circuits.ts` uses `zokrates-js` to compile on the circuits, generate the verifier contract and a fixture proof for the tests.

 ## How it works